FahedHermoza/Material-Design-Inspired-Profile-App/README.md

 Configuration
 ================

-- Lenguaje Android.
+- Build in lenguaje Android.
 - This project support android 4.0+.
-- language Spanish, English, French and Japanese.
+- Language Spanish, English, French and Japanese.
 - Adapter for phones and tablets.

 <div align="center">